 It is about a two and a half hour walk to the village where we will be greeted by groups of locals who are always happy to welcome us into their community!
 After we have settled in and had a steaming cup of coca tea, we will visit one of the local families to learn about their way of life.
 If you have brought any gifts with you, you can share them with the family at this time.
 After visiting the family, we will have time to relax, and your tour guide will teach you more about the Andean way of life.

 This trail will first take you to the little village of Sihua and then up to the Pukamarca pass (4150 MASL – 13615 FASL) which overlooks the village with the same name.
 Here, you will have a splendid viewpoint of the Urubamba mountain range and the Sacred Valley.
-After reaching the top of the pass, there is a 2km/0.6 mile (approximately 30 minute) downhill hike to the Pumamarka Community for lunch.
+After reaching the top of the pass, there is a 2km/0.6 mile (approximately 30 minute) downhill hike to the Pumamarka Community.

 After this, you will continue your trek to the Puma Puncu canyon ( “the puma door” ).
 From here, you will hike along an original Incan trail, which has been restored as part of the Qapacñan project.
 This trail will lead you to the isolated and mysterious Inca site of Huchuy Qosqo (“the little Cusco’’) perched above the Sacred Valley of the Incas at 3600 MASL/11811 FASL.